ammar-hyder/Karatsuba-Closest-Pair-Visualizer/README.md

 ✅ Web-Based: Implemented using JavaScript, HTML, and CSS, with animations for better understanding.

 # How to Run the Project
-Clone the repository
+**Clone the repository**

 git clone https://github.com/yourusername/closest-karatsuba-visualizer.git

-Navigate to the project folder cd closest-karatsuba-visualizer
+**Navigate to the project folder**

+cd closest-karatsuba-visualizer

-Open index.html in a browser
+**Open index.html in a browser**

 No additional setup is required; everything runs in the browser.

+# Usage

+**Closest-Pair Algorithm**

+Add random points on the canvas.

+Start the visualization to see how the algorithm finds the closest pair.

+Watch how pairs are checked and the minimum distance is computed.

+**Karatsuba Algorithm**

+Enter two large numbers.

+Choose between step-by-step calculation or tree visualization.

+Observe how the multiplication is performed efficiently.